maxmind/GeoIP2-php/README.md

 ## Contributing ##

 Patches and pull requests are encouraged.
 All code should follow the PSR-2 style guidelines.
 Please include unit tests whenever possible.
+You may obtain the test data for the maxmind-db folder from https://github.com/maxmind/MaxMind-DB

 ## Versioning ##